Skip to content

 Need a helping hand?

-If you have Extras cover with nib and would like to make an appointment to see a physio, our nib First Choice network should be your first port of call to keep your out-of-pocket expenses low.
+If you have Extras cover with nib and would like to make an appointment to see a physio, our nib First Choice network should be your first port of call to keep your out of pocket expenses low.

 nib's First Choice Network is a community of trusted healthcare providers that nib has partnered with to ensure our members receive high quality treatment for an affordable price.
 The network has now expanded to include physiotherapists, dentists and optometrists.